C. Rudraiah

 Rudraiah Chockalingam (c.
 25 July 1947 – 18 November 2014) was an Indian film director most known for directing the film, Aval Appadithan (1978) which starred Kamal Haasan, Rajinikanth and Sripriya.

+Early life

+He was born the son of Chockalingam on 25 July 1947 in Attur, a town in Salem district, present-day Tamil Nadu.

 Career

 He graduated with a bachelor's degree in economics from St. Joseph's College, Tiruchirapalli and went on to pursue a diploma in film direction from Film and Television Institute of Tamil Nadu, Chennai.
 His directorial debut Aval Appadithan 'made an impact at the time of its release because its story and dialogues were different from many other Tamil films.
 The photography throughout the film emphasises moods by using shadows, and close-up shots are used extensively.
 Jump cuts are also common throughout the film.
 Aval Appadithan is considered as a milestone in Tamil film history.
 Indian filmmaker Mrinal Sen remarked that the film "was far ahead of the times".
 Rudraiah's second film, Gramathu Athiyayam (1980) was a rural tale set in a rustic Tamil village.
+In 1978, he began a project Yaaro Paarkirargal, based on a novel by Sujatha featuring Kamal Haasan, Seema and Saritha despite a song being recorded, it was shelved.